Selassie Ibrahim

 She has also featured alongside Freddie Leonard, Uche Jombo, John Dumelo, Shafy Bello and Roselyn Ngissah in her movie "40 looks Good on You".
 She has featured in over 50 Ghanaian movies.
 Selassie Ibrahim is the executive director of Jabneel Impact, a non-governmental developmental organization (NGO) which works with the aim of bringing sustainable livelihood to a defined segment of the vulnerable in our society with an objective of enhancing their capacity for effective social functioning through carefully crafted strategies.
-Selassie is the CEO of Smarttys Management and Productions, a business entity that specializes in adverts, documentaries, movie production, magazines, public relations. and consultancy services.
+Selassie is the CEO of Smarttys Management and Productions, a business entity that specializes in adverts, documentaries, movie production, magazines, public relations and consultancy services.
 She also has a movie called C.E.O.

 Career

-Selassie Ibrahim made her screen debut in the 90s, the movie "My sweetie", which gave her a breakthrough by starring alongside Grace Omaboe and Mc- Jordan Amatefio.
-In 2015 she produced her first movie which featured Nadia Buari, James Gardner, Desmond Elliot, Roselyn Ngissah.
+Selassie Ibrahim made her screen debut in the 90s, the movie "My sweetie", which gave her a breakthrough by starring alongside Grace Omaboe and Mc- Jordan Amatefio.In 2001 she produced her first Movie with Zack Orji which was later followed with the CEO in 2009.
+In 2011 she also did a production which featured Nadia Buari, James Gardner, Desmond Elliot, Roselyn Ngissah.